daemonp/daemonp.github.io/README.md

 ![](images/2020.png)

-We put a splash of paint on and some minor upgrades to make it useable while we figured out what we really wanted.
+In December 2020 put a splash of paint on and some minor upgrades to make it useable while we figured out what we really wanted.

 ![](images/start.png)